zaki/irrlicht/examples/27.HelloWorld_Android/readme.txt

 	More info about this can be found in the ndk docs.

 res:
-	A folder with resources which are compiled into your application and can be accessed via ID's.
+	A folder with resources which districuted with your application and can be accessed via ID's.
 	Unfortunately no direct NDK access to resources at the time of writing this.
 So you either have to access them with java-code and copy to c++ somehow or you have to use hacks to read the format directly (which is done by some apps, but not future-safe and google recommends not doing that).